Atlanta Braves

 The Atlanta Braves are an American professional baseball team based in the Atlanta metropolitan area.
 The Braves compete in Major League Baseball (MLB) as a member club of the National League (NL) East Division.
 The club was founded in Boston, Massachusetts, in 1871 as the Boston Red Stockings.
 The Braves are one of two remaining National League charter franchises that debuted in 1876 and are the oldest continuously operating professional sports franchise in North America.
 The franchise was known by various names until it adopted the Boston Braves name in 1912.

-After 81 seasons and one World Series title in Boston, the club moved to Milwaukee, Wisconsin, in 1953.
-With a roster of star players such as Hank Aaron, Eddie Mathews, and Warren Spahn, the Milwaukee Braves won the World Series in 1957.
+After 82 seasons and one World Series title in Boston, the club moved to Milwaukee, Wisconsin, in 1953.
+With a roster of Hall-of-Fame players such as Hank Aaron, Eddie Mathews, and Warren Spahn, the Milwaukee Braves won the World Series in 1957.
 Despite the team's success, fan attendance declined.
 The club's owners moved the team to Atlanta, Georgia, in 1966.

 The Braves did not find much success in Atlanta until 1991.
 From 1991 to 2005, the Braves were one of the most successful teams in baseball, winning an unprecedented 14 consecutive division titles, making an MLB record eight consecutive National League Championship Series appearances, and producing one of the greatest pitching rotations in the history of baseball including Hall of Famers Greg Maddux, John Smoltz, and Tom Glavine.